Unit Guide for Daily Warm-Ups

 Week 1

-• Monday: Why did people move to the colonies?
+• Monday: Why did people move from Europe to the American colonies?

-• Friday: Name one cause of the Revolution.
+• Friday: Name one major cause of the American Revolution.

 Week 2

-• Monday: Could the Revolution have been avoided?
-Why or why not?
+• Monday: Could the American Revolution have been avoided?
+Explain.

-• Tuesday: What was the purpose of the Declaration of Independence?
+• Tuesday: What was the main purpose of the Declaration of Independence?

-• Wednesday: What problems did the Patriots face?
+• Wednesday: What challenges did the Patriots face during the war?

-• Thursday: Why was winning the war important?
+• Thursday: Why was independence important to the colonists?

-• Friday: Name one result of the Revolution.
+• Friday: Name one result of the American Revolution.

 Unit 2: The Constitution and the Early Republic